M. Reed Hopper

 Publications / Achievements

 Mr. Hopper also has written numerous industrial compliance standards for air quality, water quality, and hazardous waste management.
 At PLF, Mr. Hopper has litigated precedent setting environmental and land use cases at all levels of the state and federal courts.
 In 2006, Mr. Hopper argued and won the landmark Clean Water Act case of Rapanos v.
 United States in the U.S. Supreme Court.
 In 2012, Mr. Hopper was the supervising attorney in another landmark Clean Water Act case PLF won in the U.S. Supreme Court called Sackett v.
 EPA.
+And, in 2016, Mr. Hopper argued and won unanimous Supreme Court victories in the pivotal cases of Corps v.
+Hawkes and Kent Recycling v.
+Corps.
 In recognition of his experience, Mr. Hopper has spoken at many conferences and has testified in Congress on numerous occasions as an expert witness on the Clean Water Act and Endangered Species Act.
 In addition to many journal and press articles, Mr. Hopper is author of A Rationale For Partial Regulatory Takings: A Closer Look At Selected United States Supreme Court Precedent, 31 Southwestern Univ.
 L. Rev. 1 (2001); Bringing In The Sheaves: Home Grown Wheat, Weed, And Limits On The Commerce Clause, 7 Ky.
 J. Equine, Agric. & Nat.
 Resources L., 41 (2015); and How An Environmental Commerce Clause Challenge Presaged The Decision Of Chief Justice Roberts In NFIB v.
 Sebelius, 7 Ky.
 J. Equine, Agric. & Nat.
 Resources L., 89 (2015).

 Mr. Hopper is a member of the Bar of the State of California, numerous federal courts, and the U.S. Supreme Court.